Candido Da Rocha

-History
+Early Life & Education

 Da Rocha, an ethnic Ijesha, was born to the family of Joao Esan Da Rocha, a former Brazilian slave; his father was 10 years old when he was captured as a slave in about 1840 and Candido was born in the Bahia region of Brazil.

 Candido attended CMS Grammar School, Lagos where he was peers with Isaac Oluwole and Herbert Macaulay.
+Candido is the brother of Moses Da Rocha, one of the earliest Western-trained Nigerian doctors.

+The downfall of the Industrial and Commercial Bank did not extinguish ambitions for indigenous banking; rather, it offered valuable lessons that shaped the establishment of more successful Nigerian-owned banks.